 Listening to Glenn Sutter (‘sue-ter’), either solo or with his band Rivertime, is like catching up with an old friend.
 As he ties in on piano or guitar, you feel a sense of contentment and are reminded about what’s truly important.
 Since his 2008 debut, Sutter’s honest, smart, and emotional songs have been hitting home and attracting the attention of music lovers across Canada and beyond.

 A lifelong, classically-trained musician, Sutter released his debut CD All You Need in 2008, produced by WCMA-winner David j Taylor.
 One of the tracks, called Weight of the World, was selected as the Saskatchewan track on David Suzuki's Playlist for the Planet (CBC Radio3).
 Sutter followed this with a 2010 live collaboration with Brett Dolter (B.D.
-Willoughby) called Seeds, and a 2011 solo release called Sweet Happiness, again produced by Taylor.
-For the last few years, Sutter has been playing local shows and touring for his 2015 studio album Let the Dog Run, produced by Mark Schmidt.
+Willoughby) called Seeds, a 2011 solo release called Sweet Happiness, again produced by Taylor, and a 2015 studio album called Let the Dog Run, produced by Mark Schmidt.
 His latest album, co-produced with Orion Paradis and released in 2019, is a collection of nature-inspired folk-rock gems called In Rivertime.

 - Sep/19 - Release of In Rivertime album, with feature interviews on Global, CTV Regina and Saskatoon, and CBC Saskatchewan Weekend

 - May/18 - Commercial release of CJTR tracks

 - Mar/18 – Semi-finalist in Canadian Songwriting Competition for Mind on Fire

 - Apr/17 – Live recording with Rivertime band for Live on 11th CJTR series